Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Every place will have its own set-up, and it definitely helped that my dad was friendly with everybody to call in favors and discounts, but this saved us a lot of transport costs.
 And how did we get the rig out to the tracks in the first place?
 That’s when rental trailers can be an absolute life-saver.

-We later formed a race team with a friend of my dad and this friend had an amazing trailer, which became an infinitely cooler arrangement!
 The point here is that you may be able to find a solution for your own setup by asking around and networking with those at the track.
+But regardless, one of the key things to consider as a newbie kart owner is how you’re going to get things to and from the race track!

 3. Never Overlook Maintenance

-This basically comprises your absolute basic maintenance practices.
+I’ll go over my top beginner kart owner maintenance tips below, but first let’s mention some of the basics.
 When getting your rig ready for any kind of race or practice, it’s important to be prepared for any breakages or tire changes and gas fill-ups.

 But before you even head out onto the track, you should perform three basic checks: